 Rolling Stone's 500 Greatest Albums of All Time "The 500 Greatest Albums of All Time" is a 2003 special issue of American magazine Rolling Stone, and a related book published in 2005.
 The lists presented were compiled based on votes from selected rock musicians, critics, and industry figures, and predominantly feature British and American music from the 1960s and 1970s.
 From 2007 onwards, the magazine published similarly titled lists in other countries around the world.
 In 2012, Rolling Stone published a revised edition of the list drawing on the original and a later survey of albums in the 2000s.
 It was made available in "bookazine" format on newsstands in the US from April 27 to July 25.
 The new list contained 38 albums not present in the previous one, 16 of them released after 2003.
 Background The first version of the list, published as a magazine in November 2003, was based on the votes of 273 rock musicians, critics, and industry figures, each of whom submitted a weighted list of 50 albums.
 List statistics

-The Chieftains Jones Hall, Houston 2013PHOTOGRAPHER: Lauren Harnett After 5 years, The Chieftains are excited to announce they will be returning to Japan.
+The Essex - easier said than done The Chieftains Jones Hall, Houston 2013PHOTOGRAPHER: Lauren Harnett After 5 years, The Chieftains are excited to announce they will be returning to Japan.
 They will be performing 10 shows across Japan beginning in November 2017.
 For tour dates and ticket information please click here.
 The Chieftains invite you to join them in continuing their celebration of over 55 years together.
 In February 2018, they are thrilled to kick off another US tour performing across the country.
 2017 marks their 55th Anniversary and The Chieftains invite you to come celebrate with them at a concert or two.
 The Chieftains are excited to announce that they will be performing in Toulouse and Quimper France in June.

 the doors - love me two times Top 10 Irish Music Starter CDs Boiling Irish music down into just ten CDs is impossible, but if you're a beginner, you've got to start somewhere, right?
 These excellent albums might be just the introduction you're looking for.
 If you're already a big Irish music fan and you don't happen to have any of these in your collection, what are you waiting for?
 1. (c) RCA Victor The Chieftains are perhaps the best-known traditional Irish group among American listeners, having been around the longest, played the most places, and sold the most records.
 2. (c) Shanachie This debut album by Planxty was released in 1972 and really redefined how the folk music community perceived Irish music.
 3. This 2000 album by Solas, who are probably the most popular Irish music group of the modern generation, is a particularly good one for those just starting in on Irish music, who might not be so into a CD of straight-ahead old-style tunes.
 4. (c) Green Linnet 5.
 6. Rounder Records, 2005 7. (c) Compass Records 8. (c) Mulligan Records 9.
 10.